Chiang Wei-shui: Biography

 In 1927, the Taiwan Cultural Association split because of an internal ideological division between rightists and leftists.
 Chiang went on to help found the Taiwanese People's Party on a platform of unity.
 The Taiwan People's Party was the first legal party to be founded in Taiwan.
 Chiang was also involved with the League of Taiwanese Laborers and the Taiwan Peasant's Union.
 He came under criticism from rightists in the government.
 When Chhoà Pôe-hóe, Ia̍p Êng-cheng and others prepared for the formation of the Taiwanese Alliance for Home Rule, Chiang expelled them.
-The Taiwan People's Party contacted the League of Nations several times to protest Japanese issuance of special permits for opium sale as well as the Wushe Incident.
+The Taiwan People's Party contacted the League of Nations several times to protest Japanese issuance of special permits for opium sale as well as the Musha Incident.

 The Taiwanese People's Party's political philosophy was the Three Principles of the People, but Hsieh Chun-mu and others pushed for a revolutionary line.
 In 1931, the colonial administration forced the dissolution of the party.
 Chiang died of typhoid that same year, at the age of 40 (41 by traditional Chinese reckoning).
 On 23 August 1931, three weeks after his death, over 5,000 mourners marched from Dadaocheng to Yuanshan, where he was buried.
 Smaller marches in commemoration of Chiang took place across Taiwan, including one in Taichung organized by Lin Hsien-tang and Yang Chao-chia.

 Writing in the 1970s in the context of the nativist and tangwai movements, Huang Huang-hsiung described Chiang as Taiwan's Sun Yat-sen.

 His grave was located in Taipei Public Cemetery No. 6, on Chongde St., near Liuzhangli Station, until October 2015, when his remains were moved to Cherry Blossom Cemetery in Yilan.